The-Marcy-Lab-School/problem-set-2_3/exercises/mark-griffith/short-response.md

 2. What happens when you invoke a JavaScript function with a missing argument?
 What about calling a function with _extra_ arguments?
 3.
-     Invoking a JavaScript function with missing arguement would run but return either undefined since thats the value that is placed in its stance.
+     Invoking a JavaScript function with missing arguement would run but pass either undefined as the value since JavaScript will alway try to continue to run.
-     If extra arguements are passed JavaScript runs with the first one that is passed.
+     If extra arguements are passed JavaScript will ignore them.

 3. Define _hoisting_.
 What impact does hoisting have on the way that we structure our JavaScript programs?

-    Hoisting is the process of JavaScript lifting up funtions as they are invoked.
+    Hoisting is the process of JavaScript lifting up funtions as they are called.
     This way you can invoke a function before its declared without it failing immediately.

 4. Which type of functions are hoisted?
 Which type are not?